 AWS Shield is a crucial component of AWS's security services.
 It provides protection against DDoS attacks for AWS applications, helping maintain the availability and performance of your applications by minimizing downtime caused by malicious traffic64.

 Key features and benefits

+The following are the key features and the benefits:

-Managed DDoS Protection: AWS Shield provides managed DDoS protection that safeguards your applications against both network and application layer DDoS attacks64.
+Managed DDoS protection: AWS Shield provides managed DDoS protection that safeguards your applications against both network and application layer DDoS attacks64.

-Global Network: Leveraging the scale and capabilities of the AWS global network, AWS Shield provides comprehensive protection with minimal latency impact64.
+Global network: Leveraging the scale and capabilities of the AWS global network, AWS Shield provides comprehensive protection with minimal latency impact64.

 Layer 3 and layer 4 protection: It offers protection against volumetric attacks by inspecting and mitigating traffic at Layers 3 and 464.